DenJens/Hangfire.Documentation/background-processing/tracking-progress.rst

             : Content(snippet.HighlightedCode);
     }

-When code snippet becomes highlighted, we can stop the polling and show the highlighted code.
+When the code snippet becomes highlighted, we can stop the polling and show the highlighted code.
 But if you want to track progress of your job, you need to perform extra steps:

 * Add a column ``Status`` to the snippets table.
 * Update this column during background work.